bshanae/ft_nm/README.md

-# nm
+# ft_nm
-This is a reimplementation of standard Linux utility 'nm'.
+This is a rmplementation of standard Linux utility 'nm'.
 This utility lists symbols from a given ELF file.
 The goal of the project is to become familiar with ELF format.

 ## launching VM